 As a variation, If we ignore the tax implications, and go for the Vanguard International Shares Index Fund, instead of the Smartshares Total World ETF for our global shares exposure, our Replica Growth portfolio would be even cheaper with a weighted average fee of 0.25%.
 In this case InvestNow would always work out cheaper than Simplicity!

-Our 3-Fund portfolio has a weighted average fee of 0.34%, making it cheaper than investing in Simplicity until you reach a balance of $66,667.
+Our 3-Fund portfolio has a weighted average fee of 0.34%, making it 0.03% more expensive than Simplicity.

 Do you want to do your own comparison between Simplicity and your personal InvestNow portfolio?
 You can take a copy of the spreadsheet I used to do the calculations here (must have a Google account to copy it)

 4. Other considerations

 There are many other pros and cons to consider when deciding between Simplicity and InvestNow.